oasisprotocol/oasis-sdk/docs/contract/confidential-smart-contract.md

     }
 }

-// Create the required WASM exports required for the contract to be runnable. sdk::create_contract!(HelloWorld);
+// Create the required Wasm exports required for the contract to be runnable. sdk::create_contract!(HelloWorld);

 // We define some simple contract tests below.